jacky850926/simple_tools/README.md

-# Simple JSON Editor
+# Simple Developer Tools

-A minimal, AI-ready JSON editor built with Next.js, TailwindCSS, and Monaco Editor.
+A collection of privacy-focused, client-side developer tools built with Next.js 14, TailwindCSS, and Monaco Editor.

-## Features
+## 🛠️ Tools Included

-- **Raw Input & Formatted Output**: Two-panel layout for easy editing.
+### 1. JSON Editor (`/json-editor`)
+A powerful, real-time JSON editing and formatting tool.
+- **Dual-Pane Interface**: Raw input on the left, formatted/editable output on the right.
-- **Monaco Editor**: Professional code editing experience with syntax highlighting.
+- **Monaco Editor**: Professional code editing experience with syntax highlighting and error detection.
+- **Features**:
+  - Format & Minify JSON
-- **Validation**: Real-time syntax checking and manual validation.
+  - Real-time Validation
-- **Tools**: Format, Minify, Copy to Clipboard, and Download.
+  - Copy to Clipboard & Download File
 - **Privacy**: 100% client-side processing.
-No data leaves your browser.
+Your data never leaves the browser.

+### 2. Image Converter (`/image-converter`)
+A simple tool to convert HEIC images to standard web formats.
+- **HEIC to JPG/PNG**: Easily convert Apple's HEIC format to widely supported formats.
+- **Client-Side Conversion**: Uses `heic2any` to process images directly in your browser without uploading them to a server.

-## Getting Started
+## 🚀 Getting Started

 First, run the development server: